nldanne/react-travelwebsite/README.md

 * Services, Products, Sign Up pages with no content
 * Footer

+**version 2**
+* Services page
+* Sign Up Page
+* Destination detailed page

 **To Do:**
-* Design of the Services page + implementation
-* Design of the Products page + implementation
-* Design of Sign Up page with input validation + implementation
+* ign Up page with input validation
-* Design of 404 page + implementation
+* Design of 404 page
+* Dynamic data rendering by each destination

 ## Sources